Exclusive: Fullscreen to buy online video producer Rooster Teeth

 Rooster Teeth CEO Matt Hullum and Burnie Burns, the company’s creative director, will remain in their current roles.
 The company will keep its headquarters in Austin and expand to Los Angeles.

-Rooster Teeth was founded in 2003, before the explosion of online video viewing enabled by YouTube, which is now owned by Google.
+Rooster Teeth was founded in 2003, before the explosion of online video viewing enabled by YouTube, which is now owned by Google (GOOGL.O).
 The company has produced “Red vs. Blue” for more than 11 years, making the animated series using images created within video games.

 Its collection of animated and live action videos include a reality gamer series called “The Gauntlet” and “Immersion,” a show that tests video game concepts in the real world.
 The series appear on YouTube channels and the Rooster Teeth website.
-Some of its programing is distributed on streaming services Netflix, Hulu and Crunchyroll.
+Some of its programming is distributed on streaming services Netflix (NFLX.O), Hulu and Crunchyroll.

 Rooster Teeth also sells DVDs, T-shirts and other merchandise, and hosts an Internet culture and gaming conference in Austin called RTX that in 2014 drew 30,000 attendees.